JingyiChris/exSEEK/README.md

 ```

 #### Mapping
 exSEEK provides bowtie2 for mapping small RNA-seq.
 You can specify the `paired_end` parameter as `false` or `true` in `config/example.yaml`.
+It is **recommended** to specify the number of threads in `config/example.yaml` file by adding `threads_mapping: N`, or you can simply add `-j N` parameter in the exseek command.
 The other parameters for mapping can be found in `config/default_config.yaml`.
 ```bash
 exseek mapping -d example
 ```